auth0/nginx-jwt/README.md

 ./build run
 ```

-**NOTE**: On the first run, the above script may take a few minutes to download all the base Docker images, so go grab a fresh cup of coffee.
+**NOTE**: On the first run, the above script may take several minutes to download all the base Docker images, so go grab a fresh cup of coffee.
 Successive runs are much faster.

-You can then run [cURL](http://curl.haxx.se/) commands against the endpoints exposed by the backend through Nginx.
+You can then run cURL commands against the endpoints exposed by the backend through Nginx.
 The root URL of the proxy is reported back by the script when it is finished.
 It will look something like this:

 ```
 ...